 You may also want to notify the Better Business Bureau and call a lawyer to help resolve the issue.

 A lawyer can help you by sending a demand letter to the mechanic or, if necessary, initiating a lawsuit.
 The law should be on your side if you have an estimate in writing.

 Pick Your Battles

 Taking legal action against a mechanic can be very costly — even more than the cost of the repairs — so depending on the total of the bill, you might want to pay the mechanic instead and vow never to go back to that particular shop.

 It isn’t usually a good idea to nitpick small charges on your bill.
 Still, you most likely have a case if the mechanic has made a major repair unrelated to the original issue without your consent.

 Avoiding Disputes on Future Repairs

 Want to work on your own car from now on?
-Check out our article: What to Know About Renting a Garage to Work on Your Car, like Where to Find One
+Check out our research on renting garage space to work on your car.